Set Up for AOSP development (1.5 - 8.0)

-This document discusses how to set up for development with Android 8.0 or previous versions.
-To learn how to build Android 9.0 and later, see Set up for AOSP development.
+This page discusses how to set up for development with Android 8.0 or lower versions.
+To learn how to build Android 9.0 and higher, see Set up for AOSP development.

 For Android 5.0 through 8.0, consider using the included Dockerfile to ease the installation of all required packages.